 Electric-Fatbike.com (did a great article here) on installing the 100mm cyclone kit which everyone should read before they tackle this build.

-The closest thing to an install guide we have been able to find is here on the Cyclone website which is for an older drive but the same principles apply.
+There is a pictorial guide here on the Cyclone website which is for an older drive but the same principles apply.
 You can also find various threads on endless-sphere.com where several DIY builders have bought cyclone drives and are dong build threads.
 We also have a quickstart guide on our forum, and details on some of the wiring.
 Before making a purchase like this we recommend you do your research so you have an idea what you are getting into.